 The next morning, drive to Poienari Citadel, Dracula’s fortress in the mountains.
 Get ready to climb over 1400 stairs to reach the top.
 It may seem exhausting, but the views are completely worth the effort.
-Afterwards, drive to Sibiu.
-Explore the Medieval Saxon City and enjoy a traditional dinner.
+Afterwards, drive to Sibiu and then explore the Medieval Saxon City.

 Your Dracula tour in Romania continues in Hunedoara.
 Visit Corvinesti Castle, the former residence of ruler Iancu de Hunedoara, one of the most beautiful castles in Transylvania.
 Next, drive to Turda and then accommodate in a Dracula-themed 4* hotel.
 Enjoy a delicious vampire dinner and then attend the Ritual of Killing of the Living Dead, as seen on Travel Channel.
 Our team re-enacts this ritual according to the old customs and traditions.

 Next, descend into Turda Salt Mine and explore amazing galleries named after kings and queens.
 After that, head to Cluj-Napoca and admire the medieval buildings.
 From here, follow into Jonathan Harker’s footsteps.
 Reach Borgo Pass and then accommodate at Dracula’s Castle Hotel, built according to Bram Stoker’s description.
 Your Dracula tour from Bucharest continues with Sighisoara Medieval Citadel.
 Visit the Clock Tower, the Medieval Weapons Collection and the Torture Room.

 Dracula tour in Romania – Bran Castle, the symbol of Transylvania